-A recusal occurs when a judge or prosecutor would would have normally taken a case does not participate in it.
+A recusal occurs when a judge or prosecutor who would have normally taken a case does not participate in it.
 This can happen if they are removed from the case due to a motion on behalf of an attorney or due to the individual’s decision.
-Recusals usually take place due to a conflict of interest of some type that will result in the judge or prosecutor being too biased to fairly participate in the case.
+Recusals usually occur due to a conflict of interest that will result in the judge or prosecutor being too biased to participate fairly in the case.
 Some of the top reasons a recusal may take place include:

 - Bias or prejudice concerning the party or their attorney.
-If a judge or prosecutor has a bias or prejudice against the defendant or their La Jolla defense attorney, then they cannot take the case.
-Simply trying a case involving the person or their lawyer in the past isn’t enough, there must be evidence there is actual bias or prejudice preventing them from acting fairly in the trial.
+If a judge or prosecutor has a bias or prejudice against the defendant or their defense attorney, they cannot take the case.
+Simply trying a case involving the person or their lawyer in the past isn’t enough, there must be evidence actual bias or prejudice is preventing them from acting fairly in the trial.

 - A personal relationship to the party or their attorney.
-Alternatively, if the judge or prosecutor has a personal relationship to either the defendant or their lawyer, they cannot be expected to be fair, it doesn’t matter if this means the defendant is a loved one or a neighbor the judge or prosecutor sued in the past, if the two have a relationship beyond a simple acquaintance (just being friends on Facebook isn’t enough), the judge or prosecutor needs to recuse themselves.
+Alternatively, if the judge or prosecutor has a personal connection to either the defendant or their lawyer, they cannot be expected to be fair.
+It doesn’t matter if this means the defendant is a loved one or a neighbor the judge or prosecutor sued in the past, if the two have a relationship beyond a superficial acquaintance (just being friends on Facebook isn’t enough), the judge or prosecutor needs to recuse themselves.

-- An economic interest in the case.
-While this is more commonly a problem for judges handling civil cases, it can still affect criminal ones as well.
+- Economic interest in the case.
+While this is more commonly a problem for judges handling civil cases, it can also affect criminal ones.
 For example, if the prosecutor’s wife holds a lot of stock in a company being tried for fraud (which would likely result in the stock plummeting if the company is found guilty), he might be, or at least seem, less likely to try very hard to prove the company’s guilt, which is why he would be expected to recuse himself in such a case.

 What Happens if Someone Refuses to Recuse Themselves

 Most judges and prosecutors will automatically recuse themselves if they feel there is a conflict of interest.
-If they do not, the defendant’s Mira Mesa criminal attorney can file a motion to have the either judge or prosecutor recused from the case and the prosecutor can file one to have the judge recused.
-The judge may then determine if the prosecutor should be recused and will also make the determination about whether or not he should be recused if it was against him.
-If he decides he should not be recused, the side that filed the motion can then be able to have the motion heard by a higher judge.
+If they do not, the defendant’s criminal attorney can file a motion to have the judge or prosecutor recused from the case, and the prosecutor can file one to have the judge recused.
+The judge may then determine if the prosecutor should be recused and will also determine whether or not he should be recused if it was against him.
+If he decides he should not be recused, the side that filed the motion is then able to have the motion heard by a higher judge.

-If it is discovered after the fact that the judge or prosecutor should have recused themselves and did not, the case can be appealed and the court may order a new trial.
-The judge or prosecutor may also face disciplinary measures, which could even include disbarment.
+If it is discovered after the fact that the judge or prosecutor should have recused themselves and did not, the case can be appealed, and the court may order a new trial.
+The judge or prosecutor may also face disciplinary measures, including disbarment.

-It’s worth knowing that defense lawyers can be conflicted off cases but it is not the same as recusal.
+It’s worth knowing that defense lawyers can be conflicted on cases, but it is not the same as recusal.
 The usual grounds are that a defense lawyer shouldn’t represent more than one defendant on a case.
 Another conflict is the defense lawyer has previously represented a co-defendant or a witness in the case.

-Anyone who believes their motion to recuse a judge or prosecutor was improperly denied should tell their Carmel Valley defense lawyer and be sure to include all relevant details regarding why they believe the judge or prosecutor should recuse themselves.
+Anyone who believes their motion to recuse a judge or prosecutor was improperly denied should tell their lawyer and be sure to include all relevant details regarding why they think the judge or prosecutor should recuse themselves.
 You can schedule a free initial consultation with Peter M. Liss by calling (760) 643-4050 or (858) 486-3024.